Updated July 28, 2023

 In the object-oriented approach, the focus is on the result object.
 Every step revolves around the MySQLi connection object.
 The functions are grouped around the object by their purpose.

-There is also a programmatic interface where you can code the commands leveraging the exposed APIs.
+A programmatic interface allows you to code the commands leveraging the exposed APIs.

 |Written in Language||C and C++ – MySQL has been coded in C and C++ languages.||PHP – MySQLi is written in PHP and is primarily used with PHP scripting language only.|

 The prepared statement has two stages – prepare and execute.
-When a statement is prepared, the server does a compilation of the statement, prepares a statement template and allocates necessary resources.
-During the execution phase, the client sends the actual parameters to the server and the server executes the previously prepared template with the parameter values and allocated resources.
+When a statement is ready, the server does a compilation of the statement, prepares a statement template, and allocates necessary resources.
+During the execution phase, the client sends the actual parameters to the server, and the server executes the previously prepared template with the parameter values and allocated resources.
 Thus, the statement can be executed multiple times with higher efficiency.

 |Released||23rd May 1995||Released in multiple packages in 2004-05|

 MySQLi is definitely an improved version of MySQL.
 But choosing one depends on your technology stack.
-PHP has great support for MySQLi, but the same is not the case with other languages.
+PHP greatly supports MySQLi, but the same is not the case with other languages.
 If your application is a part of the LAMP (Linux, Apache, MySQL, Perl/Python/PHP) stack, you are better off using MySQL.
-This is because MySQL has great community support for issues arising from LAMP architecture.
+MySQL has excellent community support for issues arising from LAMP architecture.
 So, choose wisely and keep learning.